-FlowEdit: Associative Memory for Lifelong Pronunciation Adaptation in Flow-Matching TTS
+FlowEdit: Lifelong Pronunciation Adaptation for Flow-Matching TTS

-Evolving story · 1 updatesFlowEdit: Lifelong Pronunciation Adaptation in Flow-Matching TTSTimeline →FlowEdit introduces a lifelong pronunciation adaptation framework for frozen Flow-Matching TTS models using associative memory, enabling persistent corrections to out-of-vocabulary words without retraining.
+FlowEdit introduces a lifelong pronunciation adaptation framework for frozen Flow-Matching TTS models using associative memory, enabling persistent corrections to out-of-vocabulary words without retraining.

-- ›FlowEdit enables lifelong pronunciation adaptation in Flow-Matching TTS without retraining the base model.
+- FlowEdit enables lifelong pronunciation adaptation in Flow-Matching TTS without retraining the base model.

-- ›Corrective feedback is stored as token-level perturbations in text embeddings, retrieved via a Modern Hopfield Network.
+- Corrective feedback is stored as token-level perturbations in text embeddings, retrieved via a Modern Hopfield Network.

-- ›The framework addresses persistent pronunciation errors in out-of-vocabulary proper nouns.
+- The framework addresses persistent pronunciation errors in out-of-vocabulary proper nouns.

-- ›No weight updates are required, reducing computational and maintenance overhead.
+- No weight updates are required, reducing computational and maintenance overhead.

-- ›The method leverages associative memory for efficient, scalable corrections.
+- The method leverages associative memory for efficient, scalable corrections.

 Flow-matching text-to-speech (TTS) systems like those based on diffusion or flow-matching achieve high zero-shot quality but suffer from static pronunciation errors, particularly for rare or out-of-vocabulary proper nouns.
 Existing solutions require costly retraining or fine-tuning to address these issues.
 FlowEdit, introduced in a new arXiv paper, proposes a novel lifelong adaptation framework that freezes the base TTS model and instead learns pronunciation corrections as latent conditioning edits.
 These corrections are stored in a Modern Hopfield Network, which acts as content-addressable episodic memory, allowing the system to retrieve and apply corrections dynamically when corrective feedback is provided.
 The approach avoids weight updates, preserving the original model's integrity while enabling continuous improvement.